 DJI FPV Goggles

 DJI are the most popular drones on the market with something like 70% of the market.
-However, they have never had their own FPV glasses.
+However, for a long time, they never had their own FPV glasses.
 Not any more.

-DJI have now released their own FPV goggles which are designed for seamless flying with DJI UAVs.
+The DJI Standard Goggle is designed for seamless flying with DJI UAVs.
 The DJI FPV googles have the following features;

 - Large pair of ultra-high quality screens